 Wanting to cut costs on your energy bill often means you need to locate the sources where the majority of the electricity is being used and find alternative solutions to reserve power without sacrificing convenient.
 In some instances, all it takes is minor adjustments and you can start saving considerably.
 Throughout the home, there are different appliances and electrical dependent gadgets that are siphoning a lot of electricity.
 Today, we at Burley Electrical Services we would like to point out these common sources and offer some tips and advice to make them more energy efficient.

 We will start in the kitchen where the heart of many homes has the most types of appliances.
 You can make many of them more energy efficient with a few alterations.

 1) Refrigerator/Freezer.
-An estimated 4% of the annual energy cost in the home comes from this unit, reaching approximately $100 in power a year.
+An estimated 4% of the annual energy cost in the home comes from this unit.
 Simply keeping the units clean on the inside and outside, especially the evaporator coils can allow the fridge to perform optimally and will not increase the energy use to compensate maintaining temperatures through debris or overheated coils.

 2) Oven.
 A gas oven will be more energy efficient than one that is electrically powered, however, the self-cleaning feature is a big waste of energy.
 Minimize the need for cleaning by placing foil or baking sheets to contain messes that might spill over.